Portfolio optimisation with options: Modelling option dependence with copulas

 \subsection{Fitting copulas to data}

-Given a class of copulas chosen for its qualities, we show how to apply Maximum Likelihood Estimation (MLE) to fit the copula parameters to data.
+Given a class of copulas, we show how to apply Maximum Likelihood Estimation (MLE) to fit the copula parameters to data.
+This is not the only way to fit copulas, and a detailed survey of goodness-of-fit tests can be found in~\cite{genest2009goodness}.
+Because of the availability of the density function, we find MLE suitable enough for our analysis though.
 We assume that the joint probability density function $f(\Xb;\thb)$ of the $n$-dimensional random variable~$\Xb$ exists and is dependent on the vector of parameters $\thb = (\theta,\alb)$, where~$\theta$ is the copula parameter and~$\alb$ are the parameters associated with~$\Xb$.
 Given~$m$ independent observations $\Xb^{(1)}, \ldots, \Xb^{(m)}$ of~$\Xb$, we defined the likelihood function as

 From Sklar's Theorem~\ref{thm:Sklar}, we can rewrite the joint density function $f(\Xb;\thb)$ as a product of the copula density function $\cop(\uu;\theta)$ and the marginal density functions $f_i(x_i;\alpha_i)$ as in~\cite{choros2010copula}: